Charles Webster was the second child of John Webster & Frances Bayley (nee Hoare) born March 27th, 1796 at Burnham.

 Charles married Elizabeth Wentworth by licence on July 21st, 1821 at Hillingdon, Middlesex.
 Witnesses at the wedding were George Wright, Henry Grainge, Mary Ann Webster, Elizabeth ? & Anne Wright.
 Elizabeth was was christened August 14th, 1796 at St Mary the Virgin, Dover, Kent, the daughter of Sarah & Philip Wentworth.

-Elizabeth died after a long illness in January 1832, aged just 36 years, & was buried on January 23rd at St John the Baptist, Hillingdon, Middlesex.
+Elizabeth died after a long illness on January 16th, 1832, aged just 36 years, & was buried on January 23rd at St John the Baptist, Hillingdon, Middlesex.

 The children of Charles Webster & Elizabeth Wentworth were:

 we.2.1 Charles Wentworth Webster christened June 14th, 1822 at the Chapelry of Uxbridge, Middlesex; died May 15th 1847 at Coombe, Devon & buried May 21st, 1847 at St John the Baptist, Hillingdon, Middlesex

 we.2.2 Henry Webster christened July 16th, 1824 at St Margaret's, Uxbridge; buried Jan 5th, 1826 at St John the Baptist, Hillingdon

 we.2.3 Emma Wentworth Webster christened March 28th, 1826 at St Margaret's, Uxbridge, Middlesex; buried September 21st 1853 at St Paul's, Manningham, Bradford, Yorks